WojciechMatuszewski/programming-notes/web/react/react-18.md

     - Using `getServerSideProps` is **to display a non-interactive version of the _client_ component** and then hydrate it for interactivity.
 There is **no hydration using _React Server Components_**.

+    - The `getServerSideProps` could be problematic in cases where you have conditionals based on the props you pass down from the server.
+      - See [this article](https://www.rexforde.com/blog/conditional-render-problem) for an example where this could be problematic.

 - With _React Server Components_ you can **fetch as your render**, where the component definition is asynchronous.